Horizon-Hosting/documentation/src/pages/legal/refund-policy.md

 - Managed VPS Services
 - Product Addons

-“Managed Services”, for the purpose of this Refund Policy, refers to products and services distributed which can be remotely controlled, edited, logged, or otherwise managed by a Horizon Hosting Limited provided control panel.
+“Managed Services”, for the purpose of this Refund Policy, refers to products and services distributed by Horizon Hosting Limited which can be remotely controlled, edited, logged, or otherwise managed by a Horizon Hosting Limited provided control panel.

 ---